memgraph/docs/help-center/faq/memgraph-faq.md

 On restart, Memgraph uses the snapshot and log files to recover its state to what it was before shutting down.

-### How to install Memgraph on macOS?

-Memgraph cannot be installed natively on macOS devices but can be installed using **Docker**.
-Docker is an open platform for developing, shipping, and running applications.
-Docker enables us to run Memgraph virtually on any system without having to worry about compatibility issues.
-You don't have to be familiar with Docker to try out Memgraph.
-Just [install Docker](https://docs.docker.com/get-docker/) and head over to our [installation instructions for macOS](/memgraph/install-memgraph-on-macos-docker).

 ### How to install Memgraph on Windows?

 Memgraph cannot be installed natively on Windows devices but can be installed